 The beautiful town of Vail is an easy choice for adventure enthusiasts.
 The gorgeous landscape and beauty of the mountains and surrounding nature can be appreciated year-round.
 Vail provides an abundance of quality lodging – both moderate and luxury, plus shopping, and dining experiences, attractions, and a lively nightlife scene that all come together to create an interesting and worthwhile trip.

-⦿ To watch the Best Things to See and Do in Vail, visit our YouTube video HERE and use the highest-quality playback settings.
+⦿ To watch our video 48 Hours in Vail, visit our YouTube video HERE and use the highest-quality playback settings.
 Or, keep reading for valuable suggestions and links to additional information and booking sites.

 Peak season in Vail is traditionally the winter season with dry and cold weather and average temperatures between 20 and 30 degrees.
 Skiing is the valley’s most popular activity.
 Visitors can’t go wrong with a choice of downhill or cross-country skiing.
 Other winter sports and adventures in the region include snowboarding, snowshoeing, snowmobiling, tubing, sleigh rides, spotting regional wildlife, sightseeing from the scenic gondolas, and skating in Vail Square.